lisongxu/CSCE156-Lab-Java-File/readme.md

     characters (including the decimal) and at most `M` decimals of precision.

-In Java you can use `String.format()` to format a `String` and save it to a variable or you can use `System.out.printf()` to output the result directly to the standard output.
 A full example of both:

 ```java
 String a = "hello";